Microinvasive glaucoma surgery, or MIGS, offers reduced risks

 - Traditional surgery, such as trabeculectomy or tube shunt.
 With a trabeculectomy, we use the eye’s own tissue to create a new drainage pathway in the eye for fluid to bypass the natural drainage system in the eye, which is not draining enough.
 With a tube shunt, we implant a flexible drainage tube into the eye to divert fluid inside the eye to an external reservoir.
 These surgeries have a higher risk profile and are reserved for patients who need that enhanced level of pressure lowering.
 The patients who need these surgeries typically have a relatively high risk of losing vision because of glaucoma.

 - MIGS, which offers less-invasive surgical options to lower pressure inside the eyes.
 MIGS generally has a more favorable risk profile and might allow surgeons to both reduce pressure and lessen the burden of eye drop use that some patients must rely on.

 With traditional glaucoma surgeries, there is a reasonable risk of complications, including:

 - Infection in the eye

 - Swelling of the cornea or retina

 - Pressure that is too low

 Most MIGS procedures have a good safety profile and a more rapid visual recovery, but there is a risk of bleeding in the eye or a short-term increase in eye pressure after the procedure.
 The specific risks and their likelihood can vary depending on the procedure.
-At UT Southwestern, my three colleagues and I use the following MIGS procedures, among others:
+At UT Southwestern, my colleagues and I use all of the available MIGS procedures, including: